Love You to Death

 Like she’s hanging on your every word.
 Every pause.
 Every silence.

 But here’s the thing: her name isn’t Sarah or Lizzie or whatever cutesy, wide-eyed, love-drunk name you’d give her.
 She’s Ruth, as in Ruthless.
-And this isn’t a love story.
-This is something else.
-Something with teeth.
-Something with claws.
+Ruth like the book in the Bible where everyone dies except the women who survive by following.

 This post is for subscribers only